 - Serve immediately at the centre of the table with rice on each guest’s plate and they can help themselves as they might a curry if eating family style.
 If you’ve made smaller individual portions for each guests then serve rice at the centre of the table or in small dishes on the side.

-We used this Cambodian fish amok recipe to make mini fish amoks for our contemporary Cambodian feast.
-The small sizes are not only cute, they steam quickly.
-Do let us know in the Comments below if you this Cambodian fish amok recipe as we’d love to know how it turns out for you.
+And of course, do browse our Cambodian recipes until we complete our Cambodian cookbook and please do let us know in the comments below if you make this Cambodian fish amok recipe as we’d love to know how it turns out for you.

-Keen to learn about Cambodian food?
-Consider our food and travel writing and photography retreats and our culinary tours.
+Keen to learn more about Cambodian food?
+Consider joining us on one of our occasional Cambodian cuisine and culture tours or our food and travel writing and photography retreats.
 Planning a trip to Cambodia?
-I craft bespoke Savour Siem Reap itineraries.
+I craft bespoke Savour Siem Reap itineraries and similar food-focused journeys throughout Southeast Asia.
+Need accommodation in Cambodia?
+See our recommended hotels in Siem Reap, Phnom Penh and Battambang (all tried and tested).